fzxu/aaas/README.md

 Feel free to use any tools. e.g. [Postman](http://www.getpostman.com/) to send image to the server.

+(To make full use of the Akka Streams, the client side should use the same mechanism.
+I will open source the test client later.)

 * Use Basic Authentication, default user/password: demo:demo

 ![Authentication](/docs/imgs/screen1.png)